sdiehl/wiwinwlh/tutorial.md

 Should I use lens library?
 --------------------------

-No. The ``lens`` library is deeply problematic and should be avoided.
-While there are some good ideas around the general ideas of lenses.
-This specific ``lens`` library implementation contains an enormous amount of unidiomatic and over-engineered Haskell code whose marginal utility is grossly outweighed by the sheer weight of the entire edifice and the mental strain that it forces it on other developers to deduce the types involved in even the simplest expressions.
+No. The ``lens`` library is deeply problematic when considered in the context of the rest of the Haskell ecosystem and should be avoided.
+While there are some good ideas around the general ideas of lenses, the ``lens`` library's implementation contains an enormous amount of unidiomatic and over-engineered Haskell code whose marginal utility is grossly outweighed by the sheer weight of the entire edifice and the mental strain that it forces it on other developers to deduce the types involved in even the simplest expressions.

-lens is effectively a laboratory for a certain set of ideas, it's idiosyncratic with respect to the rest of the ecosystem.
+lens is effectively a laboratory for a certain set of emerging ideas, it's idiosyncratic with respect to the rest of the ecosystem.

 van Laarhoven Lenses
 --------------------